pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - **compressed palette and lots of right angles**

 #### Picasso, Still Life with Chair Cane, 1912
-- Looking down at a glass topped table
+- Looking down at a glass topped table at a cafe
 -
 # Ashcan
 # Stieglitz